open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

 Next, install and build [OpenTelemetry C++](https://github.com/open-telemetry/opentelemetry-cpp) locally using CMake, following these steps:

-1. In your terminal, navigate back to the `Opentelemetry-Starter-Project` directory.
+1. In your terminal, navigate back to the `otel-cpp-starter` directory.
 Then, clone the OpenTelemetry C++ GitHub repository to your local machine.

    ```bash
    git clone https://github.com/open-telemetry/opentelemetry-cpp.git